 - Shoes that can get wet (tevas, five fingers)

-- Plastic bags with handles (I found this is the easiest way to hold wet and sometimes heavy seaweed while scaling jagged rocks)
+- Heavy Duty Plastic bags with handles (I found this is the easiest way to hold wet and sometimes heavy seaweed while scaling jagged rocks) cut a few very small knife holes at the bottom allow drainage.

 - Small colander (collapsible is convenient)